armno/blog/content/post/vercel/index.md

 ---
-title: "Migrating an App to Vercel"
+title: "Moving an App to Vercel"
 date: 2020-05-07T22:19:23+07:00
 url: /2020/05/07/vercel
-description: I migrated an app from DigitalOcean server to Vercel (formerly Zeit Now).
-Here is what I've learned.
+description: I migrated an app from DigitalOcean server to Vercel (formerly Zeit Now) to use their hosting service and serverless functions.
-thumbnail:
+thumbnail: images/vc-link.png
 tags:
 - web development
 - javascript